sergeneren/Volumetric-Path-Tracer/README.md

 ### Build
 VPT expects [vcpkg](https://github.com/Microsoft/vcpkg), Visual Studio 2017 and CMake to be installed.

-**Step 1:** With CMake Gui select the "VPT/source" folder as source directory and create a build directory of your choice.
+**Step 1:** With CMake Gui select the "VPT" folder as source directory and create a build directory of your choice.

 **Step 2:** Choose x64 for optional platform and specify toolchain for cross-compiling